Gurudas Gauns

 Gurudas Gauns was an Indian politician who served as Member of Goa Legislative Assembly from Pale Assembly constituency.
 In 2007 Goa Legislative Assembly election, he got 7,768 votes.

 Personal life

-He was born on 6 October 1966 to Prabhakar Gauns and Parvati P. Gauns in Navelim, Bicholim.
+Gauns was born on 6 October 1966 to Prabhakar Gauns and Parvati P. Gauns in Navelim, Bicholim.
 He married Ashwini Gauns and have one child, He was the brother of Pratap Prabhakar Gauns.
 He died on 4 June 2008.